 - Where the information sought involves details of third parties who must be consulted.

-Processing time for a Formal Access Application is 20 days with possible extension.
+Processing time for a Formal Access Application is 20 business days with possible extension.

-A formal access application form under the Application forms heading of this page.
+A formal access application form is available under the Application forms section of this page.

-Step 1: Search the relevant website (using the search box at the top of the page) to see if the information is already available:
+Step 1: Search the website (using the search box at the top of the page) to see if the information is already available.